SPRIG: Improving Large Language Model Performance by System Prompt Optimization: Experiments: Generalization

-All prompts were generated for and tested on mid-sized LLMs.
+\myparagraph{Model Size Generalization} All prompts were generated for and tested on mid-sized LLMs.
 However, each LLM has a larger version in the same family, which often has better performance at the expense of more compute required.
 Being able to optimize the system prompt with a smaller model and then deploy that prompt on a larger model to the same effect would have significant performance benefits.
 Therefore, here, we test for generalization when using a prompt from a smaller LLM with a larger version.
 Specifically, we test with \textsc{Llama3.1-70B-Instruct}, \textsc{Mistral-Large-Instruct-2407} and \textsc{Qwen2.5-72B-Instruct}.
 We use the same evaluation setup as in previous sections, with only the LLMs' parameter size changed.

-Both system- and task-optimized prompts do not provide statistically significant performance gains when created using a smaller model and then applied to a larger, as shown in Figure \ref{fig:model_size_generalization_merged}.\footnote{Complete results for all LLMs in Appendix Figure~\ref{fig:model_size_generalization_full}} However, a system+task optimized prompt provides a 1.6\% improvement, suggesting that this approach can generalize.
-Therefore, we conclude that existing prompt optimizations can generalize to larger parameter sizes \textit{but} need to consider both the system and tasks parts of the prompt together, highlighting the need to explore \camerareadytext{prompt} strategies \camerareadytext{specifically} for larger LLMs.
+Both system- and task-optimized prompts individually do not provide statistically significant performance gains when created using a smaller model and then applied to a larger, as shown in Figure \ref{fig:model_size_generalization_merged}.
+(Full results are in Appendix Figure~\ref{fig:model_size_generalization_full}.)
+However, a system+task optimized prompt provides a 1.6\% improvement, suggesting this approach can generalize.
+Therefore, we find that existing prompt optimizations can generalize to larger parameter sizes \textit{but} need to consider both system and tasks prompt parts together and highlight the need for prompting strategies specifically for larger LLMs. \camerareadytext{A promising future direction could be to analyze the scaling behavior of system prompts across model sizes. }